EJmpa/Branch/README.md

 ## Technologies Used

 - Python (Flask) for backend development
-- HTML, CSS, and JavaScript for frontend development
+- React for frontend development
 - SQLite for database storage

 ## Application Structure